 Drive In and Camp Setup

 We had an easy drive to Grants, then through Lobo Canyon on NM 547 to FR 193 and on to our target campsite.
 The road has fresh, deep gravel (a Class 3 road) but the Tacoma/R-Pod handled it easily.
-We chose the campsite closer to the trailhead; an added benefit – it is located on the edge of Lobo Canyon and thus affords better views than the other campsites.
+We chose the campsite closer to the trailhead; an added benefit – it is 20200609_160249located on the edge of Lobo Canyon and thus affords better views than the other campsites.
 This, our first setup outside of an established campground, challenged us in maneuvering the R-Pod among trees and rocks to an area relatively level – great experience for future forays.

 The Hike